Oghma-Infinium/Ascensio/README.md

  15. Restart your computer in order for your new pagefile to take effect.

 #### Setting Shader Cache Size
  Additionally, if you have an NVIDIA GeForce Graphics Card, please do the following:
+ This step is **optional** but can provide some extra stability.

  1. Right-click on your desktop and select **NVIDIA Control Panel**
  2. Navigate and click on **Manage 3D settings**.
 It is the 2nd one to the top.